krkrsdl2/krkrsdl2/en/index.md

 Kirikiri SDL2 is a port of [Kirikiri Z](https://krkrz.github.io/) that can be run on platforms supporting [SDL2](https://www.libsdl.org/), such as macOS and Linux.

 This program is maintained for projects that want to take advantage of modern hardware and platform support without needing to rewrite a large amount of code.
-If you are interested in starting a new project, check out [Suika2](https://suika2.com/en/) or [Ren'Py](https://renpy.org/), which have more active communities.
+If you are interested in starting a new project, check out [Ren'Py](https://renpy.org/), which have more active communities.

 This program can be used alongside a modified version of KAG (Kirikiri Adventure Game) 3.
 For more details, please see the following location: https://github.com/krkrsdl2/kag3